VincentBrodin/nest/README.md

 Kind of like [zoxide](https://github.com/ajeetdsouza/zoxide), but for window switching.
 ## Features

-- **Learns your habits** – remembers where you usually place apps.
+- **Learns your habits** - remembers where you usually place apps.
-- **Workspace aware** – keep your browser on workspace 2 and terminal on workspace 1, automatically.
+- **Workspace aware** - keep your browser on workspace 2 and terminal on workspace 1, automatically.
+- **Floating window restore** - remembers size, position, and state of floating windows and restores them seamlessly.
-- **Lightweight** – runs quietly in the background without slowing you down.
+- **Lightweight** - runs quietly in the background without slowing you down.

 ## Quick Demo